-We all engage in risky or unwise behaviors at some point in our lives that we deep down know are not rational.
+We all engage in risky or unwise behaviors at some point in our lives that we know deep down are not rational.
 According to psychologists, people engage in dangerous practices to be able to forget about their life problems, as they can be exciting and temporarily rewarding.
 However, engaging in unsafe sex comes with more severe side effects that include contracting HIV, and other sexually transmitted diseases.
 This is mainly common among adolescents and young adults.

 Understanding Risky Sexual Behavior in Adolescents